umuhozas/Data-410-Final-Project/README.md

 ![heatmap_2019 (1)](https://user-images.githubusercontent.com/98835048/167767733-32c328d2-0640-49ae-9bc5-0a96a44d83fc.png)
 ![heatmap_2020 (1)](https://user-images.githubusercontent.com/98835048/167767731-0308d4af-1a82-45a2-9915-c47a703bd0bf.png)

+Overall Plot of the the correlation coefficients of all variables.

 ![all_corr](https://user-images.githubusercontent.com/98835048/168405000-bf01b85b-5379-4e19-a8d6-fa95b509fa3e.png)

-After obtaining the correlation coefficients for all numerical values in my dataset, I used Tableau to obtain correlation visualizations to see how all independent features relate to our dependent feature.
+After obtaining the correlation coefficients for all numerical values in my dataset, I used Tableau to obtain correlation visualizations to see how all independent features relate to our dependent feature for every country.

 <img width="500" alt="gdp health" src="https://user-images.githubusercontent.com/98835048/167769134-b745261d-591d-4040-b5e2-f911f88cca9f.png">